-All these groups are making their presence felt at this time; the reactionary groups, because they have power through money or high place in their governments; the ideologists because they are meeting the need of differing types of mind who see the necessity for change and look for an imposed ideology to bring it about; and the inchoate masses, through the increasing momentum of their recognized need and their gradual awakening to things as they are.
 All these factors produce the present disorders and condition the deliberations of the United Nations.
-Though there is no active war, there is no peace, no security and no immediate hope of either.
+Though there is no major war, there is no peace, no security and no immediate hope of either.

-It is essential for the future happiness and progress of humanity that there should be no return to the bad old ways, whether political, religious or economic.
-I have, therefore, in my handling of these problems, sought to point out the wrong conditions which have brought humanity to its present state of almost cataclysmic disaster.
-These conditions were, I stated, the result of religious faiths which have not moved forward in their thinking for hundreds of years; of economic systems which lay the emphasis upon the accumulation of riches and material possessions and which leave all the power and the produce of the earth in the hands of a relatively few men, whilst the rest of humanity struggle for a bare subsistence; and of political regimes run by the corrupt, the totalitarian-minded [page 246], the grafters and those who love place and power more than they love their fellowmen.
+It is essential for the future happiness and progress of humanity that there should be no return to the old ways, whether political, religious or economic.
+Therefore, in handling these problems we should search out the wrong conditions which have brought humanity to its present state of almost cataclysmic disaster.
+These conditions were the result of religious faiths which have not moved forward in their thinking for hundreds of years; of economic systems which lay the emphasis upon the accumulation of riches and material possessions and which leave all the power and the produce of the earth in the hands of a relatively few men, while the rest of humanity struggle for a bare subsistence; and of political regimes run by the corrupt, the totalitarian-minded, the grafters and those who love place and power more than they love their fellowmen.

-It is essential that there should be a presentation of these things in terms of the spiritual welfare of humanity and a truer interpretation of the meaning of the word “spiritual”.
-The time is long past (or should be) when a line of demarcation can be drawn between the religious world and the political or the economic.
-The reason for the corrupt politics and the greedy ambitious planning of so many of the world’s leading men can be found in the fact that spiritually minded men and women have not assumed—as their spiritual duty and responsibility—the leadership of the people.
+It is essential that there should be a presentation of these things in terms of the spiritual welfare of humanity and a truer interpretation of the meaning of the word "spiritual".
+The time is long past when a line of demarcation can be drawn between the religious world and the political or the economic.
+The reason for the corrupt politics and the greedy ambitious planning of so many of the world's leading men can be found in the fact that spiritually minded men and women have not assumed—[Page 169] as their spiritual duty and responsibility—the leadership of the people.
 They have left the power in the wrong hands and permitted the selfish and the undesirable to lead.

-The word “spiritual” does not belong to the churches or to the world religions.
-“Pure religion and undefiled” is pure charity and a selfless following of the Christ.
-As I pointed out in Problem VI, the churches are themselves great capitalistic systems, particularly the Roman Catholic Church, and show little evidence of the mind that was in Christ.
-The churches have had their opportunity, but have done little to change men’s hearts or to benefit the people.
+The word "spiritual" does not belong to the churches or to the world religions.
+"Pure religion and undefiled" is pure charity and a selfless following of the Christ.
+The churches are themselves great capitalistic systems particularly the Roman Catholic Church, and show little evidence of the mind that was in Christ.
+The churches have had their opportunity, but have done little to change men's hearts or to benefit the people.
 Now, under cyclic law, political ideologies and national and international planning are occupying the attention of the people and everywhere efforts are being made to bring about better human relations.
-This, in the eyes of the spiritually minded and of the enlightened worker for humanity, is a sign of progress and a sublime indication of the innate divinity in man.
-That is truly spiritual which properly relates man to man and man to God and which demonstrates in a better world and the expression of the [page 247] Four Freedoms throughout the planet.
+This, in the eyes of the spiritually minded and of the enlightened worker for humanity, is a sign of progress and an indication of the innate divinity in man.
+That is truly spiritual which properly relates man to man and man to God and which demonstrates in a better world and the expression of the Four Freedoms throughout the planet.
 For these the spiritual man must work.